"Welcome to MJN Air — putting the excitement back into air travel. Sometimes too much so."

 Older Sidekick: A humorous variation.
 Douglas is first officer to Martin, who is younger (and less experienced).
 Everyone always assumes Douglas must be the captain, which drives Martin crazy.

-Once a Season: The annual tradition of "Birling Day," when they fly the wealthy Mr Birling to wherever the Six Nations rugby tournament is being held; 'Edinburgh' in series one, 'Paris' in series three, and 'Timbuktu' in series four (it's not really in Timbuktu, but he decides he'd rather go there than Twickenham).
-Only series two didn't have one.
+Once a Season: The annual tradition of "Birling Day," when they fly the wealthy Mr Birling to wherever the final of the Rugby World Cup is being held, whilst Douglas steals the bottle of very expensive Talisker whisky provided for him.
+They take him to 'Edinburgh' in series one, 'Paris' in series three, and 'Timbuktu' in series four (it's not really in Timbuktu, but he decides he'd rather go there than Twickenham).
+Only series two didn't have one (although it gets a nod — one of the stolen bottles of Talisker is a minor plot point in 'Kuala Lumpur').

 Douglas: I think what we may be witnessing here, is Arthur trying to describe something with an adjective other than 'brilliant'.
 Arthur: No, I wouldn't say he's b... well I mean, everyone's b...
 No, he's not brilliant.
 He's, ah... he's alright.
 Martin: God... he must be awful!